Illegal Content Reporting and DSA Contact Points

 The contact point for authorities is intended for official communications submitted by competent authorities, including ANCOM, the European Commission, the European Board for Digital Services or other institutions acting within their legal powers.

-Official requests should include, where applicable, the issuing authority, reference or case number, legal basis invoked, affected service, domain, URL or IP address, requested action and indicated response deadline.
+Official requests should include, where applicable, the issuing authority, reference or case number, the legal basis relied upon, the affected service, domain name, URL or IP address, the requested action and the response deadline.

 Role of the service provider

-No general preventive monitoring of customer content is performed.
-Reports received are assessed based on the information available, the applicable legal framework and the nature of the affected service.
+No general preventive monitoring of customer content is carried out.
+Reports are assessed individually, taking into account the information available, the applicable legal framework, the nature of the affected service and CHROOT’s role as an intermediary service provider.

 Possible measures